RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 Focus Checks use your focus slots and focus die for the check.

 ### Concentrate
-When you are injured, distracted, or initially begin concentrating on a spell, make a Focus(concentrate) check.
+When you are injured or distracted while aiming, heeding, casting a spell, concentrating on a spell, or simmialrlly concentrating intently on something, make a Focus(concentrate) check.
-If the check contents are _a spell you're concentrating on_, the check fails and you lose concentration on that spell.
+If the check contents are _something your've concentrating on_, the check fails and you lose concentration on that spell.

 ### Beseech
 When you ask your deity, patron, other master for assistance, make a Focus(beseech) check.
-Beseech checks succeed if the check contents are a _discipline_ or something specifically _in your master's domain_.
+Beseech checks succeed if the check contents are a _faith_ or something specifically _in your master's domain_.

-### Grit
+### Morale
-When you're trying stay calm and composed despite feeling fear, sadness, elation, rage, or other strong emotions, make a Focus(grit) check.
+When you're trying stay calm and collected and not give into fear, despair, or other negative emotion, make a Focus(morale) check.
-If the check contents are a _discipline_ or in some way _opposed to the emotion_, you succeed, otherwise you fail.
+If the check contents are _fear_, you flee or cower if that's not an option.
+If the check contents are _despair_, you sob and cower.
+The judge may decide the outcome if other emotions are rolled. if you do not roll and negative emotion, the check succeeds.

 ## Gear Checks